 Rheumatoid arthritis might also cause lung scaring.
 This results from long term inflammation of the lining of the lung.
 This can cause shortness of breath, cough, loss of appetite, fatigue, and or weakness (Mayo Clinic)

-Here are some additional resources for Lung Disease:
+Here are two additional resources for Lung Disease: